ReneeDeLuca/goal-crushers/README.md

 **Tailwind CSS**

 - Changed from React Bootstrap to Tailwind CSS for more customization options.
 Used in conjunction with Vanilla CSS to achieve the desired look of the UI.
-Bootstrap was too opinionated for the look I am building.
+Bootstrap was too opinionated for the desired look and functionality.

 **date-fns**

 - Added to frontend stack to help with creating timestamp-based components, such as TimeAgo.
 Formatting with date-fns helped make code cleaner and more readable when created the calendar component as well.

 ## Lessons Learned/Reinforced:

+**State Management vs Data Fetching/Caching**

+- "Data fetching and caching" is really a different set of concerns than "state management"
+- RTK Query and Mutations added to reduce the need to write boilerplate code for fetching and caching
+  - createApi(): defines a set of endpoints that describe how to retrieve data from a series of endpoints
+  - fetchBaseQuery(): A small wrapper around fetch that aims to simplify requests.
+  - tags: created to manage cached data, allow for forced updates through invalidation